 Unsure what to do after your exams?
-The Basildon Advice Store are running a number of events.
-Check out the documents below for more information
+The Basildon Advice Store may be able to help.

 The Education Act 2011 gives schools a duty to secure access to careers guidance for their pupils in Years 9-11.
 Careers guidance secured under the new duty must:

 include information on the full range of post-16 education or training options, including Apprenticeships

 promote the best interests of the pupils to whom it is given.

 Students are encouraged to consult on-line advice which is available through the following sites

 Year 8 - 10 students are able to access careers information and guidance through their Lifeskills lessons.